 All Effective and Highly Effective teachers will continue to earn the annual step increases outlined in the Washington Teachers' Union contract.
-However, at the Advanced, Distinguished, and Expert Teacher LIFT stages, teachers will earn significantly larger base salary increases.
+However, at the Advanced, Distinguished, and Expert Teacher LIFT stages, teachers in high-poverty schools will earn significantly larger base salary increases.